exakat/exakat-docs/Reference/Rules/Classes/TooManyDereferencing.rst

 This analysis counts both `static <https://www.php.net/manual/en/language.oop5.static.php>`_ calls and normal call; methods, properties and constants.
 It also takes into account arrays along the way.

 The default limit of chaining methods and properties is set to 7 by default.
+Too many chained methods is harder to read.

 .. code-block:: php